InPursuitOfHisOwnHat/merkle-trees/README.md

 ## Program Usage

-Once the program has compiled to get the root has of the example data set (466,549 words) execute:
+Once the program has compiled to get the root hash of the example data set (466,549 words) execute:

 `➜ ./mtree ./test-data/ukenglish.txt`